aws-samples/aws-media-services-tools/MediaLive/Compatibility/Matrox_Video/Monarch_EDGE/README.md

-# RTP Streaming with Matrox Monarch EDGE and AWS MediaLive
+# RTMP Streaming with Matrox Monarch EDGE and AWS MediaLive

 How to connect Elemental Live to a MediaLive channel using RTMP Push